Marcus-Pearce/OsTicket-Prerequisites-Installation/README.md

 <p>
 Create an Azure free trial.
 Upon starting Azure you will have a subscription made for you giving you 200$ in free credits for demo.
 In reality you will create a new subscription for each department or company to prioritize costs of a service to the approriate account.
 Go to Virtual Machines and Create a
 Azure Virtual Machine.
 Make a new Resource group for the VM to belong to.
 Set the VM's Operating system to Windows 10 with at least 2 Virtual CPUs.
-Name the VM osTicket and make sure to remember the login details.
+Name the VM osTicket and make sure to remember the login details.Check the "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights" box.
 </p>

 <p>